 All tier point years end on the 8th of the relevant month

-You cannot – under any circumstances – change your British Airways Executive Club year end date (this is a major pain for couples, who can take identical flights only to find that only one of them earns status due to the way flights fall across membership years)
+You cannot – under any circumstances – change your British Airways Executive Club year end date.
+This is a major pain for couples who can take identical flights to find that only one of them earns status due to the way flights fall across membership years.

 When you earn British Airways Executive Club status, you retain it for: